Everyplay/js-developer-quiz/README.md

 ### Question 2.

-Implement a function `getAvatars` that calls GitHub API and gets the avatars of given users in order.
+Implement a function `getAvatars` that calls GitHub API and gets the avatars (URLs) of given users in order.
 E.g.
 `getAvatars(["orktes", "nomon", "kosmikko"])` should return avatars of those users in that order.